story, tree vegetation lost, war memorial

 there is a photo taken in 1940 of the tree and sign in Pictures Sunshine Coast

 The sign states that the Caloundra Wishing Tree was planted by Lady Wilson, wife of Governor Sir Leslie Wilson on January 18, 1936 then says 'After circling tree thrice in silence, concentrate and your good wish will be fulfilled.'
 The Norfolk Island pine was surrounded by a picket fence on Victoria Terrace at the end of King Street.
-Unfortunately neither the sign nor the tree have survived
+Unfortunately neither the sign nor the tree have survived.
+Association with Lady Wilson

 2015 Concrete Slab at the point possible WW2 origin